MashuNakamura/MashuNakamura/README.md

 Hello !
-I'm a begginer Programmer, you can call me Mashu !
+I'm a begginer Programmer, you can call me Okerachuchupurin !

+Currently I use Windows as my main OS and now learning Python and Datascients

 I'am from Darma Cendika Catholic University Majoring in Informatics